a740g/raylib-64/README.md

 Does all of raylib work with QB64?

 - Well, mostly.
-Callbacks are a chanllenge.
-But it can be done if you are willing to mix a little bit of C with QB64.
+Callbacks are a challenge.
+But, it can be done if you are willing to mix a little bit of C with QB64.
 Stuff requiring usage of pointers can be a little difficult.
-However, I plan to simplify these by carefully wrapping more raylib functions inside QB64 helper routines.
+I plan to simplify these by carefully wrapping more raylib functions inside QB64 friendly routines.
+Also, I have included pointer support routines for cases where you have to work with raylib structs that contain pointers and arrays.

 I found a bug.
 How can I help?